 Dyeing your hair at home is no easy feat.
-It doesn’t matter what shade you’re going for.
-There’s always the chance that things might go horribly wrong.
-The worst part is – the disastrous results may not always be visible from the get-go.
+It doesn’t matter what shade you’re going for, there’s always the chance that things might go horribly wrong.
+The worst part is – the disastrous results may not always be visible right away.

 Case in point, dyeing your hair brown, only for it to turn a horrendous shade of red a few days later.
 If this happens to you, the good news – there’s something you can do about it.
 Here’s how to prevent your brown hair color from turning red.

 What Causes Brown Hair Color to Turn Red?

 The word for this is “brassy”.
 There are two main reasons your brown hair may develop a warm and brassy undertone, which manifests as redness.
 You could either be using a color that’s too light or a color that has overly warm undertones.

 If you use a color that’s too light, the underlying pigments present in your hair may react with the dye causing your mane to become brassy.

 On the other hand, your hair pigments may also react with warmer-toned dye pigments causing your hair to, once again, turn reddish-orange.